- Director of Postgraduate Taught Programmes

-- Director of Studies for the MA Strategic Studies
+- Programme Director, MA Strategic Studies

 Areas of interest

-Postgraduate supervisionI am interested in supervising a broad range of topics in international relations theory, international history, and historical sociology, as well as interdisciplinary topics.
+I welcome PhD proposals in a broad range of topics in international relations theory, international history, and historical sociology, as well as interdisciplinary topics.

-- PhD International Relations, London School of Economics
+• PhD International Relations, London School of Economics

-- MSc International Relations (Research), London School of Economics
+• MSc International Relations (Research), London School of Economics

-- BA Political Science and Classics (double major), Williams College
+• BA Political Science and Classics (double major), Williams College

 Websites/blogsDr Kerry Goettlich's personal website

 - Goettlich, K. (2020) The rise of linear borders.
 Oxford Research Encyclopedia of International Studies.
-Oxford Research Encyclopedia of International Studies | doi: http://dx.doi.org/10.1093/acrefore/9780190846626.013.563
+Oxford Research Encyclopedia of International Studies | doi: https://dx.doi.org/10.1093/acrefore/9780190846626.013.563